spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules.md

 ## Adding a new product

 Whenever a new Spryker product is launched, you need to create a separate section for it.
 Usually, there should be two roles per each product - user and developer.
 However, there might be exceptions.
-Here, we consider that you have to create a new product *aop* with user and developer roles.
+Here, we consider that you have to create a new product *aop* with the *user* and *developer* roles.

 To add a new product, follow these steps.

 ### 1. Create sidebars for the new product

 In *data->sidebars*, add sidebars for your new product with roles.
-For each role, there should be a separate .YML file in the following format: {product_name}_{role}_sidebar.yml.
-To separate the words in the sidebar, use an underscore.
-For example, for our new *aop* product, we create *aop_dev_sidebar.yml* and *aop_user_sidebar.yml* files.
+For each role, there should be a separate .YML file in the following format: `{product_name}_{role}_sidebar.yml`.
+To separate words in the sidebar, use an underscore.
+For example, for our new *aop* product, we create *aop_dev_sidebar.yml* and *aop_user_sidebar.yml* sidebar files.

 See [Sidebars](#sidebars) for details on how to populate the sidebar files.